djtanner/djtanner/README.md

 My journey into software engineering has been an exciting one, and I am constantly seeking new challenges to develop my skills and knowledge.
 I believe that software engineering is not just about coding, but also about understanding users' needs and delivering products that can make a difference in their lives.

-- 👾 I’m currently working on building web applications using React and creating games using Lua and Love2d.
+- 👾 I’m currently working on building web applications using React and creating games using Lua/Love2d and C#/Unity.

-- ☕ I’m also currently learning Java, especially for data structures and algorithms!
+- ☕ I’m also practicing Java, especially for studying data structures and algorithms!

 - 🤝 I’m looking to collaborate on open source projects.